SoftPerfect Network Scanner

 IPv6 address range

-Likewise, the network scanner runs from the lowest to the highest IP address.
+Likewise, the Network Scanner runs from the lowest to the highest IP address.
 Due to a very large pool of possible addresses only up to four last octets can vary.
 In practice, probably only the last two, for example 2001:db8::1 to 2001:db8::ffff.
 This can be useful when the IP addresses are allocated by a DHCP server within a known range.
 This mode can be used by entering an IP address range manually.

 IPv6 address range